 Let’s get back to our scenario from above.
 Your team is tasked with finding machine learning applications across various domains.
 Eventually, of course, your task is not just to discover and track findings.
 What really counts is that you help develop new products faster and better, for example.

-By the way, I selected Machine Learning as an example here because it has seen tremendous momentum recently, and because it affects many other technologies, products, and businesses.
+By the way, I selected machine learning applications as an example here because this has seen tremendous momentum over the past few years, and because it affects many other technologies, products, and businesses.

 - Bobby (= you) — Machine Learning and AI (neural networks, deep learning, machine vision, etc.).
 You are the project leader.

 - Chuck — Energy.
 This includes energy generation (by wind, solar, gas, etc.), storage, and distribution (e.g. smart grids).